Tajinder-Dhoot/notes/backend/C#/c#notes.md

 | **Sure what it...** | ...is able to do | ...is |
 | **Part of speech**| verb | noun |

+### Coupling
+- Coupling is the degree of interdependence between classes, measure of how closely the classes are connected

+## Design Patterns
+### Template Method Design Pattern
+- We define the template of some algorithm in the base class.
+- Specific steps of this algorithm are implementedn derived class

 ## Exception Handling
 ### Types of errors
 - Compilation errors